Credit Cards Balance Transfer Credit Cards

 Will a Capital One balance transfer hurt my credit score?

-If you open a new card, then likely yes.
-Capital One's balance transfer offers are typically for new customers.
 When you open a new credit card, you get a hard inquiry on your credit report.
-Hard inquiries can temporarily reduce your credit score at least a little bit.
+Hard inquiries can temporarily reduce your credit score by up to five points, according to FICO.

 What is Capital One’s balance transfer limit?

-The total amount (plus fees) can't exceed the credit limit Capital One spells out in the details of your balance transfer offer.
-This amount varies based on credit score, card choice, and other factors.
+The total amount of a balance transfer (plus fees) can't exceed the credit limit Capital One spells out in your balance transfer offer details.
+This amount is personal and varies based on credit score, card choice, and other factors.

 Can I transfer a balance from one Capital One card to another?

-You cannot transfer a balance from one Capital One card to another.
-You are also prohibited from transferring a balance from any card owned by a Capital One affiliate.
+No, you can’t transfer a balance from one Capital One card to another.
+You’re also prohibited from transferring a balance from any card owned by a Capital One affiliate.

 Will a Capital One balance transfer save me money?

-It depends on your exact situation, but balance transfers will generally save you money on interest when you transfer a balance with a higher APR to a credit card offering a lower APR.
-Most credit cards have high variable APRs, so if you carry a balance on your card past the introductory period, you’ll be hit with interest charges.
+It depends on your exact situation, but balance transfers may save you money on interest when you transfer a balance with a higher APR to a credit card offering a lower APR.
+Most credit cards have high variable APRs, and if you carry a balance on your card past the introductory period, you’ll be hit with interest charges.

 Bottom line